All Episodes

 And that's the only crime to date that has been proven in this.

-Sean, if you want to be a part of this extravaganza, three big stories we are following today.
+Sean, if you want to be a part of this extravaganza, three big stories we are following today, the confirmation hearings of Neil Gorsuch, the slander, the borking, and high-tech lynching, I'm sure begins.

-Uh also our other top story is the moral selective outrage.
+Also, our other top story is the moral selective outrage.

 Did the Russians try and influence the elections?

-James Comey and Admiral Rogers and the push towards the health care bill.
+We're getting to all of that, James Comey and Admiral Rogers and the push towards the health care billets.

 We have Sarah Carter and John Solomon standing by, investigative reporters for Circa News.

-But let's first go to, I think one of the key moments in today's testimony that nobody in the media wants to pay any attention to.
+But let's first go to, I think, one of the key moments in today's testimony that nobody in the media wants to pay any attention to.

-It was uh Admiral Rogers and James Comey uh testifying, answering the question of Devin Nunez, whether or not there's any evidence whatsoever that the vote tallies were changed in states like Michigan, Pennsylvania, Wisconsin, Florida, North Carolina, or Ohio.
+It was Admiral Rogers and James Comey testifying, answering the question of Devin Nunez, whether or not there's any evidence whatsoever that the vote tallies were changed in states like Michigan, Pennsylvania, Wisconsin, Florida, North Carolina, or Ohio.

 Anyway, let's go.

-Let's hit that.
+Let's say that.

 So it would be fair to say we are probably not the best organization to provide a more complete answer.